Relatives say at least 5 US citizens killed in north Mexico

 Another relative, Julian LeBaron, said on his Facebook page the dead woman was Rhonita Maria LeBaron.
 She apparently died along with her twin 6-month-old babies and two other children aged 8 and 10.

-The first relative attributed the attack to drug cartel gunmen and said he saw dozens of heavily armed gunmen near the burned-out vehicle.
+The first relative said as many as 15 others were missing after the attack, which he attributed to drug cartel gunmen.
+He said he saw dozens of heavily armed gunmen near the burned-out vehicle.

 The man said a convoy of three vehicles had set out Monday from La Mora - a decades-old settlement founded as part of an offshoot of The Church of Jesus Christ of Latter-day Saints - but were attacked by cartel gunmen in what he said may have been a case of mistaken identity.
-Two of the three vehicles believed to be carrying two women and 13 children were still missing.
+Two of the three vehicles with two women and 13 children were still missing.

 Authorities in Sonora state and the U.S. Embassy did not immediately respond to requests for comment.